Vance Drummond: Early life and New Zealand military service

 The third child of Leonard Henry Vance Drummond and his wife Dorothy Josephine May, née McKnight, Vance Drummond was born on 22 February 1927 in Hamilton, New Zealand.
 He had three brothers and two sisters.
 His education, in Hamilton and Te Awamutu, was cut short so he could farm with his father.
 Drummond enlisted in the Royal New Zealand Air Force (RNZAF) in May 1944 and trained as a navigator; he graduated in September 1945 and was discharged with the rank of sergeant in October.
 He joined the New Zealand Military Forces in March 1946 and by July was serving with J Force, New Zealand's contribution to the British Commonwealth Occupation Force in Japan.

-Returning to New Zealand in October 1948, Drummond tried to transfer to the RNZAF as a trainee pilot and was considered too old, but successfully applied to the Royal Australian Air Force (RAAF) and enlisted in August 1949.
+Returning to New Zealand in October 1948, Drummond tried to transfer to the RNZAF as a trainee pilot but was considered too old; he successfully applied to the Royal Australian Air Force (RAAF) and enlisted in August 1949.
 His brother Frederick Agnew Vance Drummond (1921–1941) had died on active service with the RAAF during World War II.